-Having gained over 20 years of experience in the energy industry working for BP and BG Group, Mark Simons, Director of Energy Flux Limited talked with Gastech Insights to discuss Europe’s gas market and what gas companies need to be doing to maximise the growth possibilities.
+Having gained over 20 years of experience in the energy industry working for BP and BG Group, Mark Simons, Head of Global Gas Trading at Maersk Oil talked with Gastech Insights to discuss Europe’s gas market and what gas companies need to be doing to maximise the growth possibilities.

 Gastech Insights: How can Europe’s gas market absorb excess gas supply?

 Mark Simons: In terms of how gas companies in Europe can consume additional gas supply aside from power generation, the other option is in transportation.
 We’ve already seen steady progress in cars, buses, lorries and ships being powered by gas and it would be great to see more of that in Europe.
 Not only is gas cleaner for the environment, particularly if it displaces diesel which contributes to thousands of premature deaths in Europe; but it’s also a cheaper fuel than oil.

 Gastech Insights: What is the impact of recent political changes on the European gas environments?

 Mark Simons: Recently, we have seen Brexit in the UK and Trump’s election in the US and this could lead to some changes in energy for Europe.
 However, I think those changes will not amount to much in the short term.

 Brexit could frustrate the flow of gas between the UK, Ireland and the Continent, particularly in the ‘no deal’ scenario that the British Government has talked about.
 That could cause significant price volatility between NBP and TTF.